mkschleg/hugo-website-source/content/braindump/reinforcement_learning_an_introduction.md

 </div>

 <aside>
-  <aside></aside>

-According to <sup id="318b65fbb285afc312c42c938fb1206a"><a href="#singh1996" title="Singh \&amp; Sutton, Reinforcement {{Learning}} with {{Replacing Eligibility Traces}}, {Machine Learning}, v(), (1996).">singh1996</a></sup> every-visit Monte Carlo methods resolve to a TD update with accumulating traces, and first-visit Monte Carlo methods resolve to a TD update with replacing traces.
-This will become more clear when we discuss eligibility traces in section  [sec:RLI:traces](#sec:RLI:traces).
+According to (<a href="#citeproc_bib_item_3">Singh and Sutton 1996</a>) every-visit Monte Carlo methods resolve to a TD update with accumulating traces, and first-visit Monte Carlo methods resolve to a TD update with replacing traces.
+This will become more clear when we discuss eligibility traces in section  <sec:RLI:traces>.

 </aside>

 ### Monte Carlo Estimation of Action Values {#monte-carlo-estimation-of-action-values}

 Without a model of the environment, estimating state value functions is not enough to prepare behavior.
-Instead, one must estimate action-state value functions (as discussed in section [sec:RLI:mdps](#sec:RLI:mdps)).
+Instead, one must estimate action-state value functions (as discussed in section <sec:RLI:mdps>).
 The evaluation algorithm is very similar to that of state value functions.
 The one modification to the original algorithm is the need for the agent to explore (even when given a deterministic policy) to estimate the return for each action from every state.

 ### Monte Carlo Control {#monte-carlo-control}

 <div class="algorithm">
-  <div></div>

 \begin{algorithmic}
 \State Initialize: